 The upwards trajectory is gradual but relentless, and it’s steeper for women than for men because it’s a seven year increase for them.
 To help individuals work out exactly when they will be eligible for to draw their State Pension Age, the Government has created an online tool which can be found here.

-All of the above has already been legislated by Parliament and so is definitely going to happen.
+All of the above has already been legislated by Parliament and is therefore definitely going to happen.
 There have been some protests, particularly by women who had not received any early warnings of this and for whom the delay came as a nasty surprise.
 But Government has insisted that the timetable will be stuck to come what may.

 Now attention has been turned to what happens after 2028.
 Twelve years away may seem like a long time, but the essence of successful pensions is long term planning so John Cridland has been appointed as an independent reviewer to take a long hard look at the evidence.